voctif/voctif/README.md

-### Hi there 👋
+### Hi there i am Victor and here there are some things about me👋

-Here are some ideas to get you started:

 - 🔭 I’m currently working on TCS
 - 🌱 I’m currently learning PHP, GIT, LINUX